c0pperdragon/Amiga-Digital-Video/README.md

 Use this issue thread for discussions on this special topic: https://github.com/c0pperdragon/Amiga-Digital-Video/issues/22

-I have now prepared kits for this small adapter containing one PCB and the necessay SMD parts.
+I have now prepared kits for this small adapter containing one PCB and the necessary SMD parts.
 By sending these kits in an untracked envelope, I can offer them for €6 including international postage.
 If you want to get one, please drop me an e-mail  (address below in the contact information).